ialbert/bio/md/bio-ontology.md

     SO:0005845	exon_of_single_exon_gene
     SO:0000195	coding_exon

     # Define by the SO or GO ID's
     bio --define SO:0000147

     SO:0000147	exon	"A region of the transcript sequence within a gene which is not removed from the primary RNA transcript by RNA splicing."
 [SO:ke]
     SO:0000198	noncoding_exon
     SO:0000201	interior_exon
     SO:0005845	exon_of_single_exon_gene
     SO:0000195	coding_exon

-The first line is the ontological term that matches, with each subsequent line being a child of the first line.
+The first line is the ontological term that matches, with each subsequent line being a child of the first one.

 ## Showing the term lineage